DestroyerDarkNess/NetSnippets/README.md

 # NetSnippets
-Snippets Collection for Net | Make your Contribution!
+Snippets Collection for .Net | Make your Contribution!

 ## What is a Snippet?
 It is a portion of code that usually contains one or more Subroutines with the purpose of performing a specific task,